TheJavaGuy/request-master/README.md

 ## Proxies
 If you specify a `proxy` option, then the request (and any subsequent redirects) will be sent via a connection to the proxy server.

-If your endpoint is an `https` url, and you are using a proxy, then request will send a `CONNECT` request to the proxy server *first*, and then use the supplied connection to connect to the endpoint.
+If your endpoint is an `https` URL, and you are using a proxy, then request will send a `CONNECT` request to the proxy server *first*, and then use the supplied connection to connect to the endpoint.

 That is, first it will make a request like: